davidsword/mobile-call-now-map-buttons/readme.txt

 = Advanced Options: Append to body =

-This plugin puts it’s HTML at the bottom of a page using Wordpress's `wp_footer` hook.
+This plugin puts it’s HTML at the bottom of a page using WordPress's `wp_footer` hook.
 As specified by WordPress:

 > the `wp_footer` action.
 Put this template tag immediately before `</body>` tag in a theme template